-How to Train at Home to become a VITA Volunteer--see the steps below (there is also a PDF attached below with active links you can download with the same info)
+How to Train at Home to become a VITA Volunteer--see the steps below (Click here for a downloadable PDF with active links with the same info)

 Step One (ALL Volunteers):